 2. Cleaning Tissues

-Although the wipes are damp in the packets, they tend to dry fairly quickly, so don’t waste any time and swipe the wet layer outwards on your lenses on both sides, and then on the nose bridge and nose pads.
+Although the wipes are damp in the packets, they tend to dry fairly quickly, so don’t waste any time.
+Immediately after opening the lens cleaning wipe package, swipe the wet wipe on your lenses on both sides, and then on the nose bridge and nose pads.

 Once the wipe is dry, it becomes a cloth.
-Gently swipe it outwards on your lens to remove any residue.
-Just be sure to always wipe the nose bridge and nose pads last, as this is where most of the build up occurs and swiping them before the lens will smear the residue all over the lenses.
+Gently wipe it on your lens to remove any residue.
+Just be sure to wipe the nose bridge and nose pads last, as this is where most of the build up occurs.
+Swiping those areas before the lenses will only smear the residue all over the lenses.

-Remember the best direction to swipe: the frame’s central brim and nose bridge/nose pad should be kept for your LAST swipe, so you don’t spread the oils to the rest of the frame.
+Remember the best direction to swipe: from arms to nose bridge.
+The eyeglass frame’s central brim and nose bridge/nose pad should be kept for your last swipe, so you don’t spread the oils to the rest of the frame.

 Cleaning tissues are one of the best spectacle cleaner.